RAARUP ADVENTURES

 • Seagull Lake : Also located about 56 miles north of Grand Marais, this larger lake has Walleye, Northerns, Lake Trout, and Smallmouth Bass.

-4. Snowmobiling - Did you know there are about 700 miles of snowmobiling through the Superior National Forest?
+Did you know there are about 700 miles of snowmobiling through the Superior National Forest?
 Us either.
 Snowmobiles are permitted to travel on any snowmobile trail or service roads that haven’t been snowplowed or closed.
-They can also go off trails and roads as long as the area isn’t restricted or closed
+They can also go off trails and roads as long as the area isn’t restricted or closed, you'll just have to wait until there's enough snow.

 Picture

-6. Dogsledding & Sleigh Rides - We have to be honest here, we always thought dog sledding was a thing only in Alaska, but turns out you can enjoy this activity right here in Minnesota!
-Voyageur Canoe Outfitters can arrange a day trip, half day trip, or even a chance for you to learn how to mush your own team of dogs!
+We always thought dog sledding was a thing only in Alaska, but turns out you can enjoy this activity right here in Minnesota!
+Voyageur Canoe Outfitters can arrange a day trip, half day trip, or even a chance for you to learn how to mush your own team of dogs.
 Looking for something a little calmer?
-Have them arrange an old fashioned sleigh ride and hot chocolate by a warm fire!
+Have them arrange an old fashioned sleigh ride and hot chocolate by a warm fire.

 Picture

-7. Northern Lights - The BWCAW and Gunflint Trail areas are the best in Minnesota for Northern Lights watching.
-Head out on a clear night and check the Aurora Alerts App for the KP index!
-Our favorite spot to head out to watch is the Trails End Campground at the very end of the Gunflint Trail!
-Make sure to check out our best tips for viewing the Northern Lights!
+The BWCAW and Gunflint Trail areas are the best in Minnesota for Northern Lights viewing.
+Head out on a clear night and check the Aurora Alerts App for the KP index - the higher the better.
+Our favorite spot to head out to watch is the Trails End Campground at the very end of the Gunflint Trail, make sure to check out our best tips for viewing the Northern Lights!

 Picture